CloudyAnt/Qfig/README.md

 # Qfig

 The repo contains some useful shell commands, and thery are easily to be updated.

+For unix-like os, run the script `activation.sh`, to activate commands configured in the `config.sh` and `myConfig.sh`

-*run the script `active.sh`, you'll have full access to all commands configured in the myConfig.sh*
+For Windows os, run the script `activation.ps1`, to activate commands configured in the `config.ps1` and `myConfig.ps1`

+---

 And then, I hava some recommendations of **Developing tools**, **Intellij plugins** .etc just in the below